-That resulted in burlesque situations of their hilarious paranoia (Petar and his friends academicians are on the shore of a river, pointing at something with their finger, while Ilija is observing them from the distance and immediately "deciphers" and draws with arrows the plan of their "attack" on the city; Đuro captures the respectable and confused academics and ties them up in his basement, beating them up demanding from them to "admit their crimes"; the room illuminated in red as a symbol for Totalitarianism of Communism...) that are not for everyones taste due to pretentiousness and bitterness, but since writer Kovačević is simply one satirical genius who juggles with clever symbolism (the opening interrogation sequence implies the democratization of the regime in the 80s, since previously any suspect would have been simply incarcarated without trial), then even his cult "Spy" is interesting, once again becoming sadly visionary and too close for comfort in the future, especially due to parallels in history where numerous countries looked for 'invisible enemies' (the Cold War, witch-hunt...and evidently - an eerie foreshadowing of the future maniac paranoia of the Milosevic regime in the 90s).
-A giant, fantastic, megalomanic satire on the psychological illness called "Stalinism", whereas the final scene is one of those great examples of "interrupted endings", in which Ilija is walking on his four together with his dog, unforgettably implying how a human without a reason is reduced to an animal.
+That resulted in burlesque situations of their hilarious paranoia (Petar and his friends, the Academics, are on the shore of a river, pointing at something with their finger, while Ilija is observing them from the distance and immediately "deciphers" and draws with arrows the plan of their "attack" on the city; Đuro captures the respectable and confused Academics and ties them up in his basement, beating them up, demanding from them to "admit their crimes"; the room illuminated in red as a symbol for Totalitarianism of Communism...) that are not for everyones taste due to pretentiousness and bitterness, but since writer Kovačević is simply one satirical genius who juggles with clever symbolism (the opening interrogation sequence implies the democratization of the Yugoslav regime in the 80s, since previously any suspect would have been simply incarcarated without trial), then even his cult "Spy" is interesting, once again becoming sadly visionary and too close for comfort in the future, especially due to parallels in history where numerous countries looked for 'invisible enemies' (the Cold War, witch-hunt...and evidently an eerie foreshadowing of the future maniac paranoia of the Milosevic regime in the 90s).
+A giant, fantastic, megalomanic satire on the psychological illness called "Stalinism", whereas the final scene is one of those great examples of "interrupted endings", in which Ilija is walking on his fours together with his dog, unforgettably implying how a human without a reason is reduced to an animal.